dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/sort-filter-page.md

 [!code-html[](intro/samples/cu/Pages/Students/Index.cshtml?range=72-)]

-Run the app and go to the students page.
+Run the app and navigate to the students page.

 * To make sure paging works, click the paging links in different sort orders.
 * To verify that paging works correctly with sorting and filtering, enter a search string and try paging.